Prevent email spoofing

 v=spf1 ip4:192.0.0.1 ip4:192.0.0.2 -all

-Such an entry must be deposited at the DNS server of the sending domain.
-The first part is the host name.
+Such an entry must be stored on the DNS server of the sending domain.
+The first part is the hostname.
 This is the domain or subdomain to which the record applies.
-Type describes the type of record.
+Type describes the type of entry.
 SPF records are entered as TXT type.
-Time to Live instructs the DNS server to keep the DNS record in the cache for a certain time.
+Time to Live instructs the DNS server to cache the DNS record for a specified amount of time.

 The value is the actual SPF syntax.
-The parameter "v" describes the used SPF version, in this case version 1.
-After that two IPv4 addresses are named as addresses of mail servers in the example.
-Other entries could be set here like A or AAAA ("a") mail server records ("mx").
-In addition, IP4 or IP6 can be used to specify not only individual IP addresses, but also IP ranges.
+The "v" parameter describes the SPF version used, in this case version 1.
+Then, in the example, two IPv4 addresses are given as mail server addresses.
+Other entries could also be made here, such as A or AAAA (“a”) mail server records (“mx”).
+In addition, not only individual IP addresses but also IP ranges can be specified with IP4 or IP6.

-The final part of the SPF syntax is a directive that gives recommendations to the checking mail server on how to handle emails that fail an SPF check.
-In the case of the example, it is recommended that the mail server treat all checked emails that do not meet the criteria of the SPF record as "fail" ("-") and not deliver them at all.
-There is an additional possibility to define a "Softfail" ("~") "Neutral" ("?") or "Pass" ("+").
+The end of the SPF syntax is a directive that gives the checking mail server recommendations on how to handle emails that fail an SPF check.
+In the case of the example, it is recommended that the mail server should treat all checked emails that do not meet the criteria of the SPF record as "Fail" ("-") and not deliver them at all.
+There is also the option of defining a "soft fail" ("~"), "neutral" ("?") or "pass" ("+").

 What is a DomainKeys Identified Mail - DKIM